 Pocatello, Idaho to Consider Nondiscrimination Ordinance

-April 17, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+April 17, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Idaho’s Pocatello City Council is poised to vote tomorrow on a nondiscrimination ordinance that would ban discrimination on the basis of sexual orientation, gender identity or gender expression in housing, employment and public accommodations.